carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 > ## Syntax Highlighting
 > Syntax highlighting increases readability a lot.
+> Below are code snippets written in HTML, Python, and R.
-> Guess in which programming language the following code snippets are written
+> Guess in which programming language each snippet is written
 > and fill the gaps to activate syntax highlighting creating this rendered view
 >
 > -------------